James M. Mason

-James Murray Mason (November 3, 1798 – April 28, 1871) was an American lawyer and politician.
-He served as senator from Virginia, having previously represented Frederick County, Virginia, in the Virginia House of Delegates.
+James Murray Mason (November 3, 1798 – April 28, 1871) was an American lawyer and politician who became a Confederate diplomat.
+He served as U.S. Senator from Virginia for fourteen years, having previously represented Virginia's 15th congressional district in the U.S. House of Representatives, and Frederick County in the Virginia House of Delegates.

 A grandson of George Mason, Mason strongly supported slavery as well as Virginia's secession as the American Civil War began.
 As chairman of the United States Senate Committee on Foreign Relations from 1851 until his expulsion in 1861 for supporting the Confederate States of America, Mason took great interest in protecting American cotton exporters.
 As the Confederacy's leading diplomat, he traveled to Europe seeking support, but proved unable to get the United Kingdom to recognize the Confederacy as a country.
-As Mason sailed to England in November 1861, the U.S. Navy captured his ship and detained him, in what became known as the Trent Affair.
+As Mason sailed to England in November 1861, the U.S. Navy captured the British ship he was sailing on and detained him, in what became known as the Trent Affair.
 Released after two months, Mason continued his voyage, and assisted Confederate purchases from Britain and Europe but failed to achieve their diplomatic involvement.
 As the war ended, Mason went into exile in Canada, but later returned to Alexandria, Virginia, where he died in 1871.

 Early life

-Mason was born on Analostan Island, now Theodore Roosevelt Island, then in the District of Columbia (now connecting to Arlington, Virginia).
-He graduated from the University of Pennsylvania (1818), then studied law in Williamsburg, Virginia and earned a law degree from the College of William & Mary (1820).
+Mason was born on Analostan Island, now Theodore Roosevelt Island, in the District of Columbia.
+He graduated from the University of Pennsylvania (1818), then studied law in Williamsburg, Virginia, and earned a law degree from the College of William & Mary (1820).